GreyKeenan/dukesup/index.md

 - Discard 1 card from your hand to the top of your discard pile.
 - Discard 2 cards from your hand to the top of your discard pile.
 This can only be done if you perform no other actions during your turn.
 You cannot play, swap out dukes, or take your opponent's dukes.
 - Discard 1 card from the top of your draw pile to the *bottom* of your discard pile.
 You cannot look at it.
-- Discard 1 of your own cards from the play area to the top of your discard pile.
+- Discard 1 of *your own* cards from the play area to the top of your discard pile.
 You can only do this if it leaves a valid arrangement of runs and sets behind.
-Remember that the runs/sets must be in a valid arrangement *before* you can discard as well.
+Remember that the runs/sets must be in a valid arrangement *before* you can discard, as well.

 You cannot look back through your discard pile.